 Keep pets out of the bedroom

-Pet lovers know this can be hard, but if it's at the risk of your own health, sometimes you have to keep Fido or Fluffy away from the areas of your home in which you spend the most time.
+Pet lovers know this can be hard, but if it’s at the risk of your own health, sometimes you have to keep Fido or Fluffy away from the areas of your home in which you spend the most time.
 If you own a dog, keep it away from all bedrooms and try to train it not to jump on the couch or places where humans will be sitting for long periods.
 If you own a cat, Dr. Davis recommends keeping it exclusively either outdoors or indoors so it does not bring allergens such as pollen into your home from outside.
-"If you're lucky and your cat tolerates it, bathing your feline can help you with your allergies for a day or so," she says.
-"But remember that there is no such thing as a hypoallergenic cat and tomcats are the most allergenic."
-(Learn about the surprising triggers of spring allergy symptoms.)
+“If you’re lucky and your cat tolerates it, bathing your feline can help you with your allergies for a day or so,” she says.
+“But remember that there is no such thing as a hypoallergenic cat and tomcats are the most allergenic.”
+Check out the best air purifiers for pets to help control dander.

 Use special mattress and pillow covers

 “One of the best ways to help with a dust mite allergy is to separate yourself from the mites by using special impermeable mattress and pillow covers,” says Dr. Davis.
 “Dust mites thrive, not only in your mattress and pillows but also in drapes, carpet, stuffed animals and upholstery, so avoid having these items in your bedroom if at all possible.”
 National Allergy sells pillow covers that offer allergy protection and act as a barrier against bed bugs.
 Meanwhile, Utopia Bedding Premium offers waterproof mattress encasements that protect against bed bugs, dust mites, and fluids and liquids.

 When it comes time to wash your bedding, he recommends doing so once a week at a minimum temperature of 131 degrees Fahrenheit.
 “Even freezing your sheets is effective at reducing your dust mite exposure significantly,” he adds.
 (You can safely stop believing these 11 allergy myths.)